Automotive Developmental Testing Capabilities

 Description

 The Department of Defense, specifically the U.S. Marine Corps, is seeking industry insights through a Request for Information (RFI) regarding automotive developmental testing capabilities for military vehicles.
 The objective is to gather information on current industry technologies, methodologies, and testing facilities that can support the development and testing of advanced ground vehicles, focusing on performance, durability, environmental factors, and safety.
 This RFI is crucial for identifying potential industry partners to assist with military testing initiatives, particularly given existing personnel constraints at government test centers.
-Interested vendors are invited to submit a white paper response by May 5, 2025, detailing their capabilities and experience, with further inquiries directed to Danielle McAnally at danielle.k.mcanally.mil@usmc.mil or Tianna Brown at tianna.brown@usmc.mil.
+Interested vendors must submit a white paper response by May 5, 2025, and can direct inquiries to Danielle McAnally at danielle.k.mcanally.mil@usmc.mil or Tianna Brown at tianna.brown@usmc.mil.

 Files